 Fillings.
 Did you know these count as restorative dentistry?
 They should not be something scary to any patient.
 The process of filling a damaged tooth is quick and painless.
 Your dentist will have already numbed the area and cleared infected tissue from the tooth to avoid further health complications.
 The tooth gets filled with an inert material to maintain structural integrity.
 Your dentist can fill a primary tooth with a material that can be reabsorbed by the body, and that will not impair the growth of a permanent tooth.
 You can also learn more about the fillings we use following this link.

 Bridges.
 They are more complex and involve installing dental crowns at both ends of the space left by a missing tooth.
-A false tooth helps cover the open space to keeps the teeth from moving and is anchored in place by the other dental crowns.
+A false tooth helps cover the open space to keep the teeth from moving and is anchored in place by the other dental crowns.

 Dentures.
 They are a complex replacement prosthetic for teeth and other softer tissues of your mouth.
 Partial dentures are installed when some of your natural teeth remain.
 Complete dentures replace all your teeth.

 Implants.
 After a tooth falls off, your dentist may install a metal socket into the bone socket where the tooth is now missing.
 This socket is traditionally made of titanium, and it gets covered with a crown.

 Dental Crowns.
 A dental crown is used to cover a decayed tooth, or to cover another type of the previously mentioned treatments.
-Crowns are a fixed prosthetic that helps with functionality and esthetics.
+Crowns are fixed prosthetic that helps with functionality and esthetics.
 It may be that your child’s tooth was severely damaged after an accident playing sports or in the playground, or because of cavities.
-Dental crowns are an excellent type of restorative treatment and you can learn more of how we use dental crowns in our dental restoration in Aurora.
+Dental crowns are an excellent type of restorative treatment and you can learn more about how we use dental crowns in our dental restoration in Aurora.

 Come visit us, and our team will gladly examine your dental structures to determine if you need a dental restoration in Aurora